shawnsp/SWE262P_ProgrammingStyles/README.md

 All code can be run at
 https://repl.it/@shawnsp/SWE262PProgrammingStyles

-Compilation and Run Instructions are included in seperate "Readme.txt" in each week exercise directory
+Compilation and Run Instructions are included in seperate "Readme.txt" in each weekly exercise directory e.g: /week3/src/Readme.txt